marmarachain/marmara-wiki/Build-Marmara-from-Source.md

+The basic Komodo software package includes two applications.

+#### komodod

+The komodod software application is the Smart Chain daemon that powers all Komodo blockchains.
+#### komodo-cli

+The komodo-cli software application allows a developer to execute API calls to komodod via the command line.

+#### Both are Installed Automatically

+Both of these software applications are installed in the ```~/komodo/src/``` directory as a part of any of the following installation procedures.

 ## Building Marmara Credit Loops Smart Chain From Source

 One may also build Marmara Credit Loops Smart Chain from source.
 This is not required, however building from source is considered as the best practice in a production environment, since this allows one to instantly update to the latest patches and upgrades.